The Master leads

 Gary Weber has described in detail how the “default mode network” can be deactivated through meditation.
 He calls it the “blah blah blah”, because it is characterized by incessant chatter, sometimes pointless and inconsequential, but sometimes of seemingly huge import.
 In Buddhist circles, it is known as the “monkey mind”, not because we share it with our primate cousins, but because we jump from thought to thought like a monkey jumping from tree to tree.
 This is what the mind does when it is “at rest” or “at ease”, in other words when it has nothing better to do.
 Hence the term “default mode”.
 We daydream, we ruminate, we worry and fret.
 It is characterized by self-concern, and as such has some clear evolutionary survival value.
 We do need to evaluate the past and project and plan the future.
 We need to think about our self-image and reputation and those of significant others in our personal and professional lives.
 That’s all normal and necessary.
 But, unfortunately, it can get out of hand.

 If the default mode network is over-active, it begins to interfere with the activity-focused networks.
-We find it hard to concentrate and perform tasks efficiently and creatively.
-Attention deficit disorders (ADD) are neurologically characterized by the inability to inhibit the default mode network.
+We find it hard to concentrate and to perform tasks efficiently and creatively.
+Attention deficit and hyperactivity disorders (ADHD) are neurologically characterized by the inability to inhibit the default mode network.
 Conversely, highly focused and creative people can silence the “blah blah blah” for extended periods of time.
 They can engage fully in a task to the point of being completely lost in it – they can enter “the flow”.
 Think of Mozart composing a symphony.
 Think of the last time you were “lost in music”.
 Where was your “default mode” then?

 If you’ve ever tried to teach a class of rowdy children anything, you will know how difficult it is to get through to them.
 This is why discipline is so important.
 Only once you have a quiet, attentive classroom environment can any real learning take place.
 The same is true of our unruly minds.
 We can still process information with the default mode network rumbling away in the background, but nothing sinks in at a deeper level.